 Have you guys seen this cool new spout I discovered form Ergo Spout?
 You just screw it onto a mason jar and it makes pouring dressing so easy.
 Use B&B10 and get a 10% discount.

 Adding an easy homemade vinaigrette that takes no time to prepare creates the perfect combination of flavors in this recipe.
-You’ll add fresh herbs, garlic and mustard to vinegar and olive oil and then drizzle it over the roasted carrots.
-Be prepared for an amazing dish that is just as good warm as at room temperature.
+You’ll love how the fresh herbs make the flavors pop.

 You can leave the peelings on, just scrub well first.

-Since baby carrots are generally small, you just need to reduce the cooking time.
+Since baby carrots are generally small and have a lot of water in them, you just need to reduce the cooking time.

 More simple side dishes